Interview by Marko Syrjala

 Oh yeah!
 In there will be a lot of pickup trucks!
 White Trash! (laughs) No, really, they’re not as bad as everyone makes them sound!
 There are some bad rednecks, but for the most part, they keep to themselves.
 They don’t bother anybody, but I can understand that some are little aware of them.
 I mean, even growing up in the New York area, I thought the same thing.
 Until I went there and I met these people.
 I remember we were in Oklahoma one night, and we went to a Steakhouse.
 We were at the hotel and all hungry, and we asked if there was a Steakhouse, and we got directions.
 We got a cab and went to this place which was down a dirt road.
 We pulled into the parking lot and were full of pickup trucks.
 We walked inside, and there were cowboy hats everywhere!
 It was a full-on redneck restaurant bar.
 Those people were so nice to us, man!
 They just looked different.
 They’re not all KKK; they are there too, but there are some good people in the South, but it’s a common misunderstanding.
 Even for me as a kid growing up in New York.

-Speaking of music trends, it’s always the best bands from each genre will survive no matter which is trendy and not.
-There are still some of the best grunge-era bands still existing as well, and the list goes on and on…
+Speaking of music trends, it’s always the best bands from each genre that will survive, whether they are trendy and which are not.
+Some of the best grunge-era bands still exist as well, and the list goes on and on…

 I’m sure some of the grunge bands are still out there, but I can’t think of them.
 I think Metallica is the Led Zeppelin of our generation.